 Upgraded Lurker: Manually detonates mines instead of tight-aiming.
 Hitting 2 enemies restores 25% armor.

-Nice defensive perk, and manually detonating can help compensate for poor aim.
+Balm of Gavincus has a nice defensive perk, and manually detonating can help compensate for poor aim.
 Using this launcher requires a little more attention be paid than to any other gun after firing.
 Can do a decent amount of damage, but I’ve always found the manual detonation to be more annoying than useful.

 Upgraded Bombardier: Grenades bounce before exploding.
 Victor's Bulwark: Defeating an enemy clears harmful status effects and boosts effect resistance by 75% for 10 seconds.